- What Is Cryptocurrency?

 Referred to as “digital gold” or the gold standard for cryptocurrency, Bitcoin, which debuted in 2009, has reigned king over every other cryptocurrency.

-It once had a market capitalization of nearly $240 billion, and currently dominates the rest of the cryptocurrencies with over a 70% lion’s share of the total cryptocurrency market cap.
+With a market capitalization of over $900 billion, Bitcoin dominates the rest of the cryptocurrencies with the lion’s share of the total cryptocurrency market cap.

 Referred to as the “silver to Bitcoin’s gold,” Litecoin was created as a fork (or split) from Bitcoin and released in 2011 as competition.